keep-the-receipts/data-extraction/README.md

 ## F.A.Q.:

+### Which tables do we want?

+We only want the tables that tie a specific supplier to a specific _organ of state_ - a specific national or provincial department, municipality, or public entity.

+Summary tables that just show the total for each department, or is just a summary of a more granular table in the same document aren't needed - we just want the granular table.

 ### Should we put different tables into different CSVs?

 If the column headings are the same, they can be in one CSV, however the source table and related entity/ department should be identified within the table.
 If the column headings are different, they should be included as separate csv files.